ilshad/pedestal-introspector/README.md

 ## Known issues

-Google Chrome Browser is only supported currently (in version 0.1.0).
+Google Chrome Browser is only supported currently.

 ## License